shyrodgau/imbraw2dng/README.md

 ## Usage

-You can drop all files from the I'm back (i.e. from the micro SD inserted into your PC) into the blue field.
+You can drag and drop all files from the I'm back (i.e. from the micro SD inserted into your PC) into the blue field.
 It will then copy all non-RAW files exactly and convert the RAW files to DNG, replacing the `.raw`/`.RAW` file extension with `.dng`.
 When you use the `Choose Files` button, you can select RAW files directly.

-Your browser will download them according to its download settings, so it might pop up a dialog where to save it for each file if so configured, or throw all files into your Downloads directory if so configured , or, or, or...
+Your browser will download them according to its download settings, so it might pop up a dialog where to save it for each file if so configured, or throw all files into your Downloads directory (possibly renaming it) if so configured , or, or, or...

 Conversion to DNG currently sets the Timestamp Tags if the filename seems to be a reasonable I'm Back filename (i.e. `YYYY_MMDD_hhmmss`), and the OriginalRawFilename to the name of the RAW inputfile.
 That way you can name the DNG file whatever you like without losing any of the original information.